Sunday, 19 October 2014

 A legitimate excuse is the reason you say you can't do something.

-hear a lot of legitimate excuses.
-I hear them from clients during
+I hear a lot of legitimate excuses.
+I hear them from clients during coaching calls and, boy, do I hear them during sales conversations.

 Legitimate excuses I hear from clients are: